ComfyTavern/comfytavern/docs/node-types/node-types.en.md

 ## 6. WebSocket Communication

 The node system relies on WebSockets for frontend-backend communication.
 Message types are defined in `WebSocketMessageType` within `packages/types/src/node.ts`.
-This includes workflow operations, node definition retrieval, execution control, status updates, etc.
+This includes workflow operations, node definition retrieval, execution control, status updates, etc. Key message types related to stream data handling include:
+*   `NODE_YIELD`: When a node `yield`s a `ChunkPayload` via its asynchronous generator, this message type is used to send the chunk to the frontend in real-time.
+This indicates that stream data is being produced by the source node and passed downstream.
+*   `WORKFLOW_INTERFACE_YIELD`: Similar to `NODE_YIELD`, but used for stream chunks produced by a workflow's output interface when an output of the workflow is defined as a stream.